sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/1000 - senseml-reference-introduction.md

     /* LAYOUT-BASED EXAMPLE */
     {
-      "id": "_driver_name_raw", // ID for extracted target data /* Expand out spatially from this anchoring text ("name of driver") to find the target data. */
+      "id": "_driver_name_raw", // ID for extracted target data /* an anchor is text that always occurs in the same position relative to your target text.
+          Without an anchor, Sensible wouldn't know
+          which page to search in for your target text.
+       */
       "anchor": "name of driver",
-      /* The method specifies how to expand out from the anchor */ "method": {
+      /* The method specifies how to spatially expand out from the anchor text ("name of driver") to find the target text.
+      */
+      "method": {
         "id": "label", // target to extract is a single line near anchor line "position": "below" // target is below anchor line ("name of driver")